hashicorp/consul-template/docs/templating-language.md

 For example:

-Supposing a secure variable exists at the path `nomad/jobs/redis`, with a single key/value pair in its Items collection—`maxconns`:`15`
+Given a variable exists at the path `nomad/jobs/redis`, with a single key/value pair in its Items collection—`maxconns`:`15`

 ```golang